-Several factors shape the individual annuity market in general and to the variable annuity market in particular.
+Several factors contributed to the growth of the individual annuity market in general and to the variable annuity market in particular.
 First, the opportunity annuities provide for tax-deferred savings is not unique, but it is becoming rarer.
 Income tax legislation limits and continually changes the opportunity for tax-deferred saving through traditional IRA's (individual retirement arrangements).
+See the chapter addressing IRA's for a chart on deductibility for the appropriate year.
 Changes in tax law over the years has also reduced the amount of tax liability that can be deferred through qualified pension plans, by lowering marginal tax rates, and by limiting the amount of income on which taxpayers could base contributions to qualified plans.
 Subsequent legislation has continued the pattern of making qualified retirement plans a less attractive means for saving and has even introduced a 15 per cent surtax that applies to withdrawals in excess of \$150,000 per year from qualified retirement plans.
 As these plans have become less attractive, annuities have become relatively more attractive.